angular-experts-io/modern-angular-workshop/exercise-state/README.md

 **Search for the  `TODO <index>:`, eg `TODO 1:`  items in the code itself by searching the `projects` folder using IDE or text editor search functionality**

+## Discussion

+* The `debounceTime` error masking and solution with `untracked`
+* Why we should always wrap complex methods in the effects as untracked (their impl might change over time)
+* Why should we keep some state in the components (router outlet state vs products), in general which state should be shared?

 ## How to use exercises